-The first of my new Book Ambassador posts, aiming to give a higher profile to new fiction series aimed at 7 to 9 year old’s (many would appeal to older children as well).
-Through sharing children’s responses to books they have enjoyed on a blog specifically focusing on chapter book fiction for 7 to 9 year olds.
+The first of my new Book Ambassador posts, aiming to give a higher profile to new fiction series aimed at 7 to 9 year old’s (many of the stories would appeal to older children as well).
+This will mainly included review by young people themselves.
+But, there may be a few review by adults.
+The aim is to make is easier for children and the grown-ups that support them to find books they want to read.

 A brief overview of the story